KelbyBSandvick/KelbySandvickPortfolio/index.md

 ### NP Complete Problem Analysis
-Whote an analysis of NP Completeness in Nonogram puzzles and how they are solved
+Wrote an analysis of NP Completeness in Nonogram puzzles and how they are solved

 [Full Paper Here](/pdf/NPProblemPaper.pdf)